JGQH/QuizApp-Devjam/README.md

 ## Introduction
 This project is a project from [app-ideas](https://github.com/rickywid/app-ideas).

 It aims to let the user select a topic and the difficulty of the quiz, and then displaying the requested quiz.
+Questions are loaded using SSR from [QuizAPI](https://quizapi.io/), so its subject to what the API can do.

 ## Technologies\*
 - React v17.0.2